 Did you know that June 15, 1752 is the traditional date for when Benjamin Franklin proved that lightning is electricity?
 His experiments involved flying a kite in a lightning storm.
 The kite had two strings: a dry, insulated string was used to control the kite; a wet string connected the kite near the clouds to a metal key near the ground and conducted collected electricity to a Leyden jar.
 During the experiment Benjamin Franklin moved his hand near the metal key and observed an electric spark.
 Benjamin Franklin’s experiments with lighting led him to invent the lightning rod which protects buildings from lightning strikes.

-We hope that you have a day with unanticipated discoveries at school today.
+We hope that you find something that sparks your imagination today.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 The exact date of Benjamin Franklin’s experiments with lightning are not known.